John Oliver credits 'majestic bird' for Emmys win

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-In a video exchange posted to Instagram, Bird of the Year 2024 campaigner and television host Phil Keoghan thanked Oliver "for bringing the birds of New Zealand into the limelight, even to places like to Emmys."
+In a video exchange posted to Instagram, Bird of the Year 2024 campaigner and TV host Phil Keoghan thanked Oliver "for bringing the birds of New Zealand into the limelight, even to places like the Emmys."

 "Here at the Emmys 2024 with John Oliver, I've just been contacted by the Prime Minister of New Zealand to make an official thank you ...
-I'd like to thank you on behalf of all New Zealanders, for the birds that never got recognition," Keoghan said.
+I'd like to thank you on behalf of all New Zealanders, for the birds that never got recognition," Keoghan, a New Zealander, said.

 "This is for the pūteketeke," he said, gesturing to the award.